TelepathicGrunt/UltraAmplifiedDimension-Forge/README.txt

     (V.7.0.4 Changes) (1.15.1 Minecraft)

     Config:
+·Turning off Spiky Badlands or Ice Spike config will now properly apply.
+·Spike Badlands config option will now also apply to Dissected Badlands Plateau biome.

     Structures:
 ·Stone and Nether Fortresses now will naturally spawn enemies specific to their kind of fortress at a low rate.
 You can manually swap the kinds of bricks between the two fortresses to get the other fortress's natural spawning entities.